 - Avoid comparisons.
 While easier said than done, this is critically important.
 We tend to draw comparisons between our weaknesses and the great strengths of others (which we naturally admire).
 While you should observe and try to learn from others, don’t compare yourself in a way that discourages you or to try to imitate.
 You are you, and no one will lead exactly as you do – and that is a good thing.

-Saying these are the six things (seven, counting a 360) is a bit like saying “pick your favorite six songs to have with you on a desert island for the rest of your life” — it feels impossible and by definition incomplete.
+Saying these are the six things (seven, if you include the 360) is a bit like saying “pick your favorite six songs to have with you on a desert island for the rest of your life” — it feels impossible and by definition incomplete.
 There are hundreds of tools, tactics and to-dos you could employ.
 Having said that, this is a great place to start because anyone can do these and they require very little economic investment.
 Not only does this strategy remove the excuses, but it sets the table for any other tools you might apply later.

 This is a solid strategy you can employ starting today.
 All you need to do is decide and take disciplined action.